Thiago099/graph-coloring-animator/README.md

 # graph-coloring-animator

-## This program only works in chromium based browser and was only tested in microsft edge

 This program generates a automaitc animation from a graph coloring algorithim.

 You can draw your graph using this application, and them press ctrl + s to generete the save file